 They just see it as buying “off eBay” or “from Amazon”.
 Do you often hear someone saying “I bought this off SellerXYZCo789 on eBay”?
 I doubt it.
 The particular seller they buy from is of little interest, as long as they satisfy a basic minimum standard in the buyer’s mind.

 After all this talk of compelling reasons to buy, why don’t eBay and Amazon buyers care who they buy from?
 Don’t they need to be “compelled” any more?
 Actually, they need compelling reasons more than ever, but it’s not the individual sellers providing many of them – it’s the marketplaces themselves.

 Buyers trust eBay and Amazon, even though they buy from third-party sellers, because:

 - They trust the marketplace to assess sellers and throw out the bad ones.

 - They trust the marketplace to put things right if they do go wrong.

 And that’s exactly what the marketplaces do.
-The way marketplaces assess seller performance is sophisticated and comprehensive, and was covered in detail in Feedback & Reputation: The Ultimate Guide.
+The way marketplaces assess seller performance is sophisticated and comprehensive.
 If sellers don’t provide a good enough service, they drop down in the search results, have limits imposed, or get banned completely.